Sintexer/learning-path/05 - Common IT knowledge/Multithreading/Compare-And-Swap.md

 aliases:
   - CAS
 ---
 **CAS** stands for **Compare-And-Swap**.
 It is a way to update a piece of data without using "locks" (which can be slow and cause programs to freeze).
-It is a concrete technology that makes [[Optimistic Concurrency Control]] possible.
+It is a concrete technology that makes [[05 - Common IT knowledge/Multithreading/Optimistic Concurrency Control]] possible.

 > [!tip]
 > **CAS is not a system call, and it is not implemented by the OS.** It is implemented by the **CPU hardware itself.**